EtuneDnD/guild-users/README.md

 3. ~~**Access with a terminal to the _docker_ folder and run `docker-compose up -d`**~~
 4. ~~With IntelliJ run the project going to the **_boot module_** and run the `UserApplication.kt` file~~

->Note: If you want to test it is not going to work because you will need a credentials file for Firebase not posted in
-> the repo for obvious reasons, but you can create your own Firebase account and add the credentials file
-> to the FireBase module in the next directory -> `src/main/resources/service-account.json`